g-hurst/RL-based-ABR-streaming/README.md

 ### Getting Started

-For convienience purposes, a Makefile was written in order to simplify the process of setting up the repo.
+For convienience purposes, a `Makefile` was written in order to simplify the process of setting up the repo.
 Note, this repo was developed and run on an Ubuntu 22 system as well as a WSL Ubuntu 22 system.
-The code is undtested on windows and mac.
+The code is untested on windows and mac.

 Stable Baselines requires several packages.
 They can be installed with:
 ```